Cruz, Ober lift Twins over Mariners 7-2

 TRAINER’S ROOM

-Twins: OF Byron Buxton (hip strain) ran for manager Rocco Baldelli before the game in an attempt to prove he’s ready to return from the injured list.
-Baldelli said Buxton will be reinstated when he’s able to reach a full sprint. ...
+Twins: OF Byron Buxton (hip strain) ran for Baldelli before the game in an attempt to prove he’s ready to return from the injured list.
+Baldelli said Buxton was not able to maintain a full sprint and won’t be reinstated until he can do that a couple days in a row. ...
 RF Max Kepler (left hamstring strain) was scheduled to appear in a rehab game for Triple-A Saint Paul on Wednesday night.
 If all goes well, he could rejoin the team Friday at Texas.

 Mariners: RF Mitch Haniger returned to the lineup after fouling a ball off his knee on Sunday against Cleveland.
 He was 1 for 4 with a run.